che-incubator/chectl/README.md

       Olm channel to install Eclipse Che, f.e. stable.
                            If options was not set, will be used default version for package manifest.
                            This parameter is used only when the installer is the 'olm'.

+  --[no-]olm-suggested-namespace
+      Indicate to deploy Eclipse Che in OLM suggested namespace: 'eclipse-che'.
+                           Flag 'chenamespace' is ignored in this case This parameter is used only when the installer is 'olm'.

   --package-manifest-name=package-manifest-name
       Package manifest name to subscribe to Eclipse Che OLM package manifest.